seredomi/cs457-project/README.md

 # CS457 Quiz Game

-This is a quiz game to allow students to brush up on CS457 material before exams

 **Description:**

 In this game, you can choose different CS 457 chapters to quiz yourself on. \